lighthouse-labs/gitbook-node-chat-tutorial/content/part2/socket.io.md

 ## Step 1

-Run the following command in the terminal window to install it on the server: `npm install socket.io --save`
+Run the following command in the terminal window to install it on the server.

+`npm install socket.io`

 ![screenshot](http://d.pr/i/17YCR/5L1xyxJ3+)